rails/rails/guides/source/configuring.md

 * `initialize_cache` If `Rails.cache` isn't set yet, initializes the cache by referencing the value in `config.cache_store` and stores the outcome as `Rails.cache`.
 If this object responds to the `middleware` method, its middleware is inserted before `Rack::Runtime` in the middleware stack.

 * `set_clear_dependencies_hook` Provides a hook for `active_record.set_dispatch_hooks` to use, which will run before this initializer.
-This initializer — which runs only if `cache_classes` is set to `false` — uses `ActionDispatch::Callbacks.after` to remove the constants which have been referenced during the request from the object space so that they will be reloaded during the following request.
+This initializer - which runs only if `cache_classes` is set to `false` - uses `ActionDispatch::Callbacks.after` to remove the constants which have been referenced during the request from the object space so that they will be reloaded during the following request.

 * `initialize_dependency_mechanism` If `config.cache_classes` is true, configures `ActiveSupport::Dependencies.mechanism` to `require` dependencies rather than `load` them.

 * `bootstrap_hook` Runs all configured `before_initialize` blocks.

 * `i18n.callbacks` In the development environment, sets up a `to_prepare` callback which will call `I18n.reload!` if any of the locales have changed since the last request.
 In production mode this callback will only run on the first request.

-* `active_support.initialize_whiny_nils` Requires `active_support/whiny_nil` if `config.whiny_nils` is true.
-This file will output errors such as:

-    ```
-    Called id for nil, which would mistakenly be 4 — if you really wanted the id of nil, use object_id
-    ```

-    And:

-    ```
-    You have a nil object when you didn't expect it!
-    You might have expected an instance of Array.
-    The error occurred while evaluating nil.each
-    ```

 * `active_support.deprecation_behavior` Sets up deprecation reporting for environments, defaulting to `:log` for development, `:notify` for production and `:stderr` for test.
 If a value isn't set for `config.active_support.deprecation` then this initializer will prompt the user to configure this line in the current environment's `config/environments` file.
 Can be set to an array of values.